 If you’ve been in an accident and are struggling to get insurance coverage for your costs, you’re not alone.
 Insurance companies aren’t always eager to pay out claims, even when they should.
 They may make excuses why your claim isn’t covered, leaving you frustrated and wondering how to pay your bills.
-What you need is an experienced car accident lawyer to represent your interests and remind the insurance company of their obligations.
+What you need is an experienced car accident lawyer in Atlanta to represent your interests and remind the insurance company of their obligations.

 Attorney Ali Awad specializes in getting the insurance company to pay claims, and he founded the CEO Lawyer Personal Injury Law Firm to help accident victims get what they’re due.
 It quickly grew to be one of the fastest-growing law firms in the country.
 When he’s not fighting for clients, Mr. Awad offers legal knowledge to more than one million followers on social media.
 If you have a stack of accident bills you can’t pay, please contact the CEO Lawyer Personal Injury Law Firm for a free review of your case.